sajya/sajya.github.io/source/docs/testing.md

 }
 ```

-Then we will modify the generated example to refer to our procedure server:
+Next, we will modify the generated example to refer to our procedure server:

 ```php
 namespace Tests\Feature;